Gopher Science Lab

 Thanks to generous support from the Welsh Government’s National Science Academy, the Royal Society of Biology has developed an online training course for teachers and educators of science, which gives clear guidance on how to carry out our Gopher Science Lab activities.
-On completion of the course, teachers can also gain access to 10 brand new Gopher Science Lab activities!
-Teachers in Wales can access this course for free.
-Visit myLearning to find out more.

 For more information please contact Amanda Hardy.